tomasraposo/pysh/README.md

 ## pysh, a bashwards compatible shell
 \><(((\'>

 A tiny shell written in Python with full suport for bash external commands and pipes.
 It features auto-completion on internally available commands and directory contents.
-Several linux utilities have already been reimplemented (and renamed for namespace reasonds), e.g., `info, files, delete, copy, where, down, up, finish, source, help, hostname, username, dirname`
+Several linux utilities have already been implemented (and renamed for namespace reasons), e.g., `info, files, delete, copy, where, down, up, finish, source, help, hostname, username, dirname`

 TODO